mjs639/PUI2017_mjs639/HW4_mjs639/README.md

 Assignment 1

 For Assignment 1, I worked alone.
 I reviewed the experiment set up, and analyzied what data was compiled and how it might inform the hypothesis that was to be tested.
+I submitted a pull request with my analysis, but have also included a copy here.

 Assignment 2